Trivadis/terraform-oci-tvdlab-vcn/README.md

 }
 ```

-To create multiple VCNs just specify the `tvd_participants` parameter.
+To create multiple VCNs just specify the `numberOf_labs` parameter.
 The following example will create 3 equal VCN where each VCN is named according its number and the compartment or if specified according to the variable `resource_name`. e.g. for a compartment O-SEC it will create VCN *osec00*, *osec01* and *osec02*.
 The naming schema will also be used for all other resources.

 ```bash
 module "tvdlab-vcn" {